ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 ````

 The problem may have two variations as follows:
-1. Longest decreasing subsequence: Simply change the comaprison of getting values lesser than the current element so far to getting values greater than the current element so far.
+1. Longest decreasing subsequence: Simply change the comparison of getting values lesser than the current element so far to getting values greater than the current element so far.
 2. Longest increasing followed by decreasing subsequence: Calculate LIS from the beginning and also LIS from the end.
 The LIS from the end acts as a decreasing subsequence of elements ahead in the list.
 For example, LIS from the back would mean that for dp[i] the value is the longest decreasing subsequence from i -> n instead of from 0 -> i.
 Then calculate the max of (FrontLIS + BackLIS for all i).

 <a href="#Contents">Back to contents</a>